wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 - Choose TLS Client Authentication (optional) or you can also skip it.

 Test you data source by clicking the Metrics in the Drilldown section.
 Choose you configured datasource and you should be able to see the metrics.

+### Dashboards

+Import the dashboards from dashboards directory to get started.